Estate planning while retaining access

 Clients often think planning for inheritance tax means giving away wealth in their lifetime.
 When they make a lifetime gift, the client loses access immediately and permanently.

-But an investment that qualifies for Business Property Relief (BPR) stays in the client’s name.
+But an investment that qualifies for Business Relief (BR) stays in the client’s name.
 That means an investor can request a withdrawal if they need to, as long as there’s liquidity available.

-BPR-qualifying portfolios invest in the shares of unquoted companies or companies listed on the Alternative Investment Market, so clients must be comfortable with the risks associated with BPR investments.
+BR-qualifying portfolios invest in the shares of unquoted companies or companies listed on the Alternative Investment Market, so clients must be comfortable with the risks associated with BR investments.
 Read more about the risks.

 Let’s look more closely at planning ideas that could help clients leave more to loved ones while keeping access to their capital.